Fastpacer/Financial_Document_Analyzer/README.md

 Broken database integration

-All identified issues have been resolved and the system has been refactored into a stable, production-grade architecture.
+✅ All identified issues have been resolved and the system has been refactored into a stable, production-grade architecture.

-##🧠 System Architecture
+🧠 System Architecture
+Code
 Streamlit Frontend
         ↓
 FastAPI Backend